 On Workhub, the customer API feature can be found under the Account module.
-This feature is meant to allow you to view data from Workhub on any other softwares you might currently use, and customize user compliance based on your needs.
-It allows you to use an API action to get worker data so it can be easily accessed without you having to login to your Workhub account and view compliance from the Admin side.
+This feature is meant to allow you to view data from Workhub on any other softwares you might currently use.
+It allows you to use an API action to get worker data so it can be easily accessed without you having to log in to your Workhub account and view compliance from the Admin side.
 You can use a third party app like Postman to access this data, or import into your own software.

 To get started with setting up the API, the first thing you'll want to do is add an API call.
 From your Admin side, click Account then select the API tab

 You will see a popup with all our current API templates.
 These are created from our database.
-Currently, there is only one template but there will be more coming!
+Currently, there are four templates available.

 Once you've added the template, you will see it appear in the List.